 Fix #5: Change Drive Letter Assignment

 In some cases, Windows might mix up the drive letter assignment on your system.
-It is possible that your new hard drive was assigned a drive letter that is already being used or wasn’t assigned a drive letter at all, which is why it is not showing up on File Explorer.
+It is possible that your new hard drive was assigned a drive letter already being used or wasn’t assigned a drive letter at all, which is why it is not showing up on File Explorer.

 Press Windows + R on your keyboard and type diskmgmt.msc.